 - Charging device / Fast charger

 How an E-scooter or E-Motorcycle works?

-An e-scooter gets its power from the electric motor instead of the engine.
-The DC battery provides current to the electric motor, which sits inside a hub.
+Instead of an internal combustion engine, an e-scooter gets its power from an electric motor.
+The DC battery provides current to the electric motor, which sits inside the wheel hub.
 Manufacturers call this set up as ‘Hub-Motor.’
 Usually, the hub motor is a part of the rear wheel.
-The hub motor also features either a drum or disc to hold braking system components.
-Thus, it is a compact unit that has motor and braking system parts assembled into one unit.
+The wheel also features a drum or a disc to hold braking system components.
+Thus, it is a compact unit with a motor and braking system parts assembled next to it.

 The cable for supplying the electric current to the motor comes out from the center of the hub.
 It connects to the battery thru a controller and an electric throttle/accelerator.
-When you put on the ignition, the electric current flows from the battery to the hub-motor thru’ controller and electric throttle.
-The current increases when you increase the accelerator, and the hub motor starts to spin, moving the e-scooter forward.
-However, most E-scooters don’t come with transmission or gears.
-Thus, reducing the weight and cost of manufacturing the scooter.
-Instead, the motor itself has variable speeds that you can control thru electric throttle.
+When you turn on the ignition, the battery draws electric current to the hub-motor thru’ controller and an electric throttle.

 The e-scooter is still in the developing stage.
 Some battery manufacturers are working on further improving the fast-charging capabilities of batteries.
 Currently, many old and new scooter-makers are already working on their e-scooters.
 However, Gogoro, Ola, And Ather are some of the popular e-scooter manufacturers in the world.